-The richness of the dataset is due partly to the special institutional details of the Italian tobacco industry of the time.
-In the initial part of the period (1871-1883), both the entire national domestic production, and the distribution to retailers of all tobacco products, whether domestically produced or imported, was handed over to a private company, closely inspected by the government, the Società Anonima per la Regia Cointeressata dei Tabacchi (Regia hereafter), a syndicate of European financial organisations.
+The richness of the dataset is due partly to the special institutional details of the Italian tobacco industry of the time.8 In the initial part of the period (1871-1883), the entire national domestic production and the distribution to retailers of all tobacco products, whether domestically produced or imported, was handed over to a private company, closely inspected by the government, the Società Anonima per la Regia Cointeressata dei Tabacchi (Regia hereafter), a syndicate of European financial organisations; from 1884, the tobacco industry was managed by the state owned Azienda dei Tabacchi.
 The Regia leased every government owned plant and equipment, and was awarded the monopoly franchise for the manufacture and distribution of all tobacco related products in the kingdom.
 Revenue from tobacco totted up to around 12% of the total government revenues, and so was very important for the young Italian state.
-Since payment was profit related, the contract required the Regia to keep a very accurate accounting record.
-The primary sources report provincial8 sales from warehouses, evenly distributed across the country, to authorised retailers both in weight (kilograms) and in values (lire), for several dozens different products, the various qualities and varieties of four main aggregates, distinct by the manner of consumption, snuff (polveri), fine-cut tobacco (trinciato), cigars (sigari), and cigarettes (spagnolette).
-We convert sales of cigars and
+Since payment was profit related, the contract required the Regia to keep a very

-7An exhaustive historical long-term account of the rise and fall of the State monopoly in Italy from 1861 to 1997 is Vetritto 2005, and a detailed description of the sources on tobacco used here is Ciccarelli (2012).
-After Manera's early work (1963), tobacco consumption in Italy has been analysed, for the second half of the 20-th century by Jones and Giannoni-Mazzi (1996), Tiezzi (2005), Aristei and Pieroni (2008) and Pierani and Tiezzi (2009) among others.
+8An exhaustive historical long-term account of the rise and fall of the State monopoly in Italy from 1861 to 1997 is Vetritto 2005, and a detailed description of the sources on tobacco used here is Ciccarelli (2012).
+After Manera's early work (1963), tobacco consumption in Italy has been analysed, for the second half of the 20th century by Jones and Giannoni-Mazzi (1996), Tiezzi (2005), Aristei and Pieroni (2008), and Pierani and Tiezzi (2009) among others.